 Abdominoplasty or Tummy tuck, is the recommended surgery for the correction of sagging and excess skin from the abdomen, the removal of fat from the same area and the tightening of the abdominal wall.

-The effect of time, weight fluctuations as well as pregnancies (any factor in other words) affects the change of elastic forces of the skin causing it to overstretch, resulting in relaxation of both the abdominal wall and the underlying muscles that contribute to its configuration.
+The effect of time, weight fluctuations as well as pregnancies (any factor in other words) affect the change of elastic forces of the skin causing it to overstretch, resulting in relaxation of both the abdominal wall and the underlying muscles that contribute to its configuration.
+The particular concern is effectively treated through abdominoplasty.

 As far as women are concerned, with the loss of the skin’s elasticity restoring powers, especially after one or more pregnancies, the skin “stretches out” and is impossible to return to its original state.

-The abdomen then shows relaxation which, depending on its degree, shows folds that may even reach the genital area.
+The skin in the abdomen area then shows sagging which, depending on its degree, shows folds that may even reach the genital area.
 Usually there are stretch marks on the surface of the skin as well as distension (ie distance from the midline) of the rectus abdominis muscles internally as well as hernias (umbilical hernias, abdominal hernias).

-Unfortunately, when the above picture is present, no exercise, diet or conservative treatment can solve the problem of relaxation or strengthening of the abdominal wall, but only abdominoplasty.
+Unfortunately, when the above picture is present, no exercise, diet or conservative treatment can solve the problem of flaccidity of the abdominal wall, but only abdominoplasty.

 At the doctor’s office, a complete medical history is obtained and a clinical examination of the patient is performed to determine the extent of relaxation in the abdominal wall, the presence of any hernia and if it is necessary to perform liposuction at the same time on the side of the wall or in adjacent areas in order to achieve the best aesthetic result.
 Photographs are taken which, with the revolutionary 3D Technology applied by the doctor, depict the before and after result according to the plastic surgery interventions.
 This is followed by a basic pre-operative check on the same or a few days before the surgery, cardiological and anesthetic assessment.